First ‘Wonder Woman’ Reactions Emerge

-The first press screenings for Wonder Woman were held over the weekend, and while the full reviews for the blockbuster are yet to be revealed the early reactions have started to pop up online, and they’re mostly positive.
+The first press screenings for Wonder Woman were held over the weekend, and while the full reviews for the blockbuster are yet to be revealed, the early reactions have started to pop up online, and they’re mostly positive.

 Comic book writer Marc Andreyko really enjoyed Wonder Woman, something that he admitted on Twitter as he posted his reaction to his legion of Twitter followers.
-However, some higher ups over at Warner Bros and close to the DC Extended Universe must have told Andreyko to take his thoughts down, because the post has since been deleted.
+However, some higher ups over at Warner Bros. and close to the DC Extended Universe must have told Andreyko to take his thoughts down because the post has since been deleted.
 The good folks over at Geek Feed were able to spot the post before it was deleted, though.

 Andy Lea, the film editor for the Daily Star Sunday, also praised the blockbuster, too, insisting that it was very “good,” while also reserving special praise for Gal Gadot’s performance as Diana Prince, too, a role that she previously portrayed in Batman V Superman: Dawn Of Justice.

-According to Comic Book Movie, Andy Lea has already given his four star review for Wonder Woman to Warner Bros, and it has even started to appear on some posters for it, too.
+According to Comic Book Movie, Andy Lea has already given his four-star review for Wonder Woman to Warner Bros., and it has even started to appear on some posters for it, too.
 However, the fact that Andy Lea was a huge fan of last year’s Suicide Squad suggests that his review might not be the most reliable.

 Batman News have also managed to speak to around a dozen individuals that have watched Wonder Woman, too, and each of them lavished praise on the origin story for the heroine.
-This even provoked the Batman orientated website to predict that Wonder Woman could be “the one” for the DC Extended Universe, which will be a welcome relief after Suicide Squad and Batman v Superman: Dawn Of Justice were savaged critically upon their release.
+This even provoked the Batman-orientated website to predict that Wonder Woman could be “the one” for the DC Extended Universe, which will be a welcome relief after Suicide Squad and Batman V Superman: Dawn Of Justice were savaged critically upon their release.

 I haven't seen #WonderWoman, but I've chatted with about 12 people that have.
 They all loved it!
 This really could be "the one".